SEGH/google-scripts/README.md

 # google-scripts

+## getFeedback

+Modify with your name.

+Add a time-based trigger to automatically run function at chosen time (one day of the month, week, etc) in order to request feedback regularly.

 ## sendStudentEmailBlast

 Modify with personal email in email list (to receive a copy of email if desired), and calendly link and name in html message.